 Go ice-skating in the park this winter and you might see the spirits of Janet and Rosetta Van Der Voort, two reclusive sisters who played there together as children.
 Their parents were so overprotective that the sisters barely left their Upper West Side apartment (except to do triple axels, apparently), and they both died there as spinsters.
 For years, New Yorkers have reportedly spotted two women skating in Victorian clothing in the middle of the night.

 After John Lennon was shot in front of the building on Central Park West, Yoko Ono said she frequently saw his ghost sitting at his white piano.
 Also, have you seen Rosemary’s Baby, one of the creepiest horror movies in history?
 It was obviously filmed there for a reason.

 5. Hotel Chelsea, Chelsea

 More celebrity ghosts!
 Everyone who’s anyone has stayed at the Chelsea Hotel, including Bob Dylan, Patti Smith, Tennessee Williams, Sid Vicious, Jimi Hendrix and Janis Joplin.
 Guests have reported ghost sightings throughout the iconic hotel, especially in room 205, where writer Dylan Thomas became ill before he died.
-Today, the site is stuck in construction purgatory (for a supposed reopening) as well as a legal battle with its longtime tenants.
+Today, you can book stays at the hotel and explore the glorious, yet spooky, history.